Journalists research and produce stories for print, radio, television, websites and other forms of media for social and commercial purposes.

 - knowledge of media ethics and law

 - often work shifts, including early mornings, evenings, weekends and public holidays

-- work mainly in newsrooms and offices and sometimes elsewhere such as in court rooms
+- work in newsrooms and offices, and on location

 - may need to work outside in all weather conditions